Go to the Students section

 This data will feed directly into the timetabling system and the team may get in touch to discuss any issues.

-If you are aware of significant changes to student numbers, such as through clearing, for your programmes or modules then please contact us as early as possible to give us the maximum amount of time to make any necessary adjustments.
+If you are aware of significant changes to student numbers for your programmes or modules then please contact us as early as possible to give us the maximum amount of time to make any necessary adjustments.

 We are able to see students with requirements for level access, wheelchairs or hearing loops in the timetabling system if they have an approved ISP (Individual Support Plan).
 They should have registered with Wellbeing and had an assessment to get an ISP approved.
 We will make checks on students who have requirements and allocate their teaching sets with regard for their needs.
 If you are aware of new students who may not have registered with Wellbeing please let us know.